 Exploring new environments and building new connections will put your tenacity to the test.
 You’ll return with broader understanding of the natural world around you, deeper appreciation for small kindnesses and greater confidence in yourself and others that will serve you well long after you return.

-Students will travel on the river in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to Class IV rapids.
-After lessons in basic river travel and safety, students will progress into learning to read currents, anticipate obstacles, scout rapids and negotiate technical portions of the river.
-Students will also learn river hydrology, swimming in currents, paddle techniques and expeditionary travel.
+Students will travel on the river in four- to six-person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to IV rapids.
+After lessons in basic river travel and safety, students will learn to read currents, anticipate obstacles, scout rapids, and negotiate technical portions of the river.
+Students will also learn river hydrology, swimming in currents, paddle techniques, and expeditionary travel.
 While on the rafting expedition, there may also be an opportunity for short day hikes.

-The Wilderness First Aid (WFA) section of the course is a 3-day introduction to wilderness medicine that combines classroom time with practical sessions.
-This section provides students with basic instruction and wilderness first aid skills.
-Students should leave this 3-day section with a certification in Wilderness First Aid and the knowledge to manage simple injuries/illnesses in the backcountry.
+The Wilderness First Aid (WFA) course is a 3-day introduction to wilderness medicine that combines classroom time with practical sessions..
+Students will leave this 3-day section with a certification in Wilderness First Aid and the knowledge to manage simple injuries/illnesses in the backcountry.
 It is a great stepping stone into wilderness medicine and may lead to a desire to take longer, more complex courses in the future.

-Service to others and the environment is a core value of Outward Bound and is integrated into each course.
-Participants follow Leave No Trace ethics as service to the environment and do acts of service while leading and supporting fellow participants.
-Students develop a value of service, seeing the impact of their actions firsthand, and transfer this desire to serve their communities back home.
-On longer courses, students have the opportunity to do a formal service project with a local agency.
-Common projects include working with the Pacific Crest Trail Association doing trail work, the local food pantry and other local non-profit organizations.
-Service projects can be a few hours up to a full day.
+Service to others and to the environment is a core value of Outward Bound.
+Groups follow Leave No Trace ethics as part of their service to the environment and engage in acts of service while leading and supporting fellow participants.
+Seeing the impact of their actions firsthand, students develop an ingrained appreciation of service and transfer this desire to serve their communities back home.

-In order for profound learning to take place, there must be time to reflect on the experience.
-Solo is that opportunity.
+In order for profound learning to take place, students need time to reflect on their experience, and Solo is that opportunity.
 The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
-With sufficient food and equipment, students will set up camp at sites of their own, using the wilderness skills learned during the first portions of the course.
-The time students spend on Solo depends on limitation of the itinerary and Instructor preference.
-On this course Solo experiences can last up to 72 hours.
-Solo campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
-Most students spend their Solo time journaling, drawing, reflecting, thinking and resting as they process lessons of the course to focus on their goals for the future.
+With sufficient food and equipment, students will set up camp at sites of their own choosing, using the wilderness skills learned during the first portions of the course.
+The amount of time students spend on Solo is based on length of course, weather, student condition, age, and Instructor preference.
+Solo campsites are chosen to offer as much solitude as possible (and still be within emergency whistle-signaling distance of other group members).
+Most students spend their Solo time journaling, drawing, reflecting, thinking and resting as they process lessons of the course and focus on their goals for the future.
 Instructors check on each participant at regular intervals, as safety is always the top priority.

 Smith Rock State Park, Oregon

-Smith Rock is widely considered to be one of the best sport climbing areas in the country and the variety of climbing offered attracts climbers of every ability level.
-It is a uniquely beautiful area that commonly graces postcards and calendars.
+Smith Rock is a world-renowned climbing destination that attracts climbers of every ability level.
+It is widely considered to be one of the top sport climbing areas in the country.
 The Crooked River lazily winds its way through the canyon, cutting a path through the cliffs and spires.
-To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon above the flat checkerboard of irrigated plains.
-One of the most striking features is a prominent spire called the Monkey Face.
+To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon, above the flat checkerboard of irrigated plains.
+One of the most striking features is a prominent spire, Monkey Face.
 Given the dry and temperate climate, rock climbing is feasible most of the year.

 Lower Salmon River, Idaho

-Starting in Whitebird, Idaho, the Salmon River has created the second deepest river gorge in North America (deeper than the Grand Canyon) and is also the last free flowing river in the United States.
+Starting in Whitebird, Idaho, the Salmon River has created the second deepest river gorge in North America (deeper than the Grand Canyon!) and is also the last free flowing river in the United States.
 Because there are no dams, sand is carried downstream from high creeks and tributaries and deposited in the form of beautiful white sand beaches providing idyllic camping conditions.
 The river meanders through the second largest protected wilderness area in the contiguous United States, The Frank Church Wilderness.
-The entire trip includes 73 miles of river travel and many rapids up to Class IV.
-The river journey ends on the lower end of the Snake River, the deepest canyon in the country.
-Outward Bound trips allow for exploration of the many historical and cultural sites that the Lower Salmon has to offer, from houses lived in by Chinese miners to Native American pictographs.
+The entire trip includes seventy three miles of river travel and many rapids up to Class IV.
+The river journey ends on the lower end of the Snake River in Hell’s Canyon, the deepest canyon in the country.
+Our seven day trips allow you to explore the many historical and cultural sites that the Lower Salmon has to offer, from houses lived in by Chinese miners to Native American pictographs.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.